briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

-        4. _(D)_ Any of the following, except to the extent that the item or device in question is expressly excepted from the definition of “destructive device” pursuant to 18 U.S.C.
+        4. _(D)_ Any of the following, except to the extent that the item or device in question is expressly excepted from the definition of "destructive device" pursuant to 18 U.S.C.
 921(a)(4) and regulations issued under that section:

             1. _(1)_ Any explosive, incendiary, or poison gas bomb, grenade,